datacharmer/mysql-replication-samples/docker-replication/README.md

-## Experiemnts with MySQL and Docker
+## Experiments with MySQL and Docker

 ### A simple master-slave deployment